Catalyst-Auditing/Community-Governance-Oversight/governance-processes/governance-parameters/cardano-treasury-with-kevin-hammond.md

 But is this solvable?
 A fantastic, wonderful system that everybody's happy with and there is no adversity in it, that just doesn't seem you know, realistic.

-At some point we have to just accept this is what we have.
+> At some point we have to just accept this is what we have.
 Do we have an end goal?

 27:37 - Kevin Hammond

-Voltaire is not a point is a process.
+> Voltaire is not a point is a process.
 And it's a process that we're going to start on and what we're going to do is to gradually transition.
 So we're gradually transitioning from the current position where we're in to one which is a system of open governance.

-'m not sure about all the papers in the IO repository.
+> I'm not sure about all the papers in the IO repository.
 But IO was heavily involved as a key player in an EU project called [privilege](https://priviledge-project.eu/about).

-There are research papers that they've produced and a lot of the work they've done is directly relevant to what we need to do.
+> There are research papers that they've produced and a lot of the work they've done is directly relevant to what we need to do.

-And we've even come up with prototypes of four automated forms of governance.
+> And we've even come up with prototypes of four automated forms of governance.
 We're probably not in a position where we're going to enact those tomorrow.

 > "Results from PRIViLEDGE are demonstrated through four ledger-based solutions:
 >